Paula Jones: Early life

 Jones was born in Lonoke, Arkansas.
 She was the daughter of a minister in the Church of the Nazarene and raised within that congregation.

 Jones graduated from a high school in Carlisle, Arkansas, in 1984.
 She briefly attended a secretarial school in Little Rock, Arkansas.
 Living in Little Rock, she met her husband, Steve Jones, in 1989.
 She worked a number of jobs before joining the Arkansas Industrial Development Commission (AIDC) in March 1991.

 Clinton v.
 Jones

 Background

 In a declaration sworn under penalty of felony, Jones alleged that, on May 8, 1991, while working on official business in her capacity as a state employee of the AIDC, she attended the Annual Governor's Quality Conference at the Excelsior Hotel in Little Rock.
-Jones alleged she was asked by an Arkansas State Police Trooper to report to Arkansas Governor Clinton's hotel room in the Excelsior Hotel (now the Little Rock Marriott), where Clinton propositioned and exposed himself to her.
+Jones alleged she was asked by an Arkansas State Police Trooper to report to Arkansas Governor Clinton's hotel room in the Excelsior Hotel (later the Little Rock Marriott), where Clinton propositioned and exposed himself to her.
 She claimed she kept quiet about the incident until 1994, when a David Brock story in The American Spectator magazine printed an account.
 Jones filed a sexual harassment suit against Clinton on May 6, 1994, two days before the expiration of the three-year statute of limitations, and sought $750,000 in damages.